Common Construction Signs and What They Mean

 Understanding what signs are required in capital projects; the fonts used in construction sign for maximum visibility and the meaning behind the colours and symbols can all contribute to a safer work environment.

 Spot a sign that says, "Roadwork Ahead"?
 This is not just a heads-up for bumpy roads.
 It means construction or maintenance is up ahead, so be prepared to slow down, encounter delays, or follow detours.
-These signs keep you safe and ensure a smooth traffic flow during construction.
+These signs keep you safe and ensure a smooth traffic flow and avoid traffic congestion during construction.

 See a "Detour" sign?
 Do not fret; it is just construction ahead.
 This sign guides you around the work zone, offering an alternative route to keep you on track.